BE IMITATOR OF GOD (Part 2)

 The Lord Jesus said, “Most assuredly, I say to you, the Son can do nothing of Himself, but what He sees the Father do; for whatever He does, the Son also does in like manner.”
 (John 5:19 NKJV).

 The Lord Jesus Christ imitated God His Father perfectly while in the world because He always stayed in communion with His Father.

 While in the world, Christ had His eyes fixed on His Father, His ears inclined to His Father, and His mind focused on His Father, so He was never ignorant or unaware of what His Father was showing and saying to Him, or doing and would have Him do in any situation.

-Beloved, it is absolutely impossible for you to imitate God without you seeing, hearing or knowing what God is showing, saying, or doing.
+Beloved, you can’t imitate God without you seeing, hearing, or knowing what God is showing, saying, or doing.

-But you will never see, hear, know or understand what God is showing, saying, or doing without you staying in communion with God (in prayer and in the study of His Word) as Jesus did while in the world.
+But you will never see, hear, know, or understand what God is showing, saying, or doing without you staying in communion with God (in prayer and the study of His Word) as Jesus did while in the world.

 Prayer: My Dear Heavenly Father, thank You for showing me today my highest calling in life.
-Dear Holy Spirit, teach and help me to fix my eyes on God, to incline my ears to God, and to stay my mind on God so that I may see, hear and know what God is doing in every situation and then imitate Him, in Jesus’ name.
-Amen.
+Dear Holy Spirit, teach and help me fix my eyes on God, incline my ears to God, and stay my mind on God to see, hear, and know what God is doing in every situation and then imitate Him, in Jesus’ name.